Lead in Protein Powders: Understanding the Risk and Safety Standards

 Defining Lead and Its Health Risks (Especially Heavy Metal Toxicity)

 Lead is bad for you.
 Really bad.
-Historically, civilization has incorporated the malleable metal into a variety of uses that put humans at significant health risk.
+Historically, civilization has incorporated the malleable metal into a variety of uses that pose significant health risks to humans.
 Leaded pipes in plumbing.
 Leaded gasoline is fueling our vehicles.
 Leaded paint on our walls.
 As a kid, I even played Dungeons and Dragons with lead minifigures.
 My dad played with lead toy soldiers (my GI Joes were plastic).
 In modern times, lead has been removed from all these items, and for good reason.

 The dangers of lead exposure include developmental neurotoxicity, reproductive dysfunction, and toxicity to the kidneys, blood, and endocrine system.
 There is even good evidence of a strong association between lead exposure and anti-social behavior, including violent crime.
 Happily, thanks to the steps taken to remove lead from daily use have led to declining blood lead levels in the population over the last 60 years.